GlennGoddard/Salt-Level/README.md

 Once script is working for your situation, just add to a cron job to start at boot-up.

 ## MQTT
-BagsNeeded - How many 40lb bags of salt to fill tank
+Bags - How many 40lb bags of salt to fill tank
-Debug - True or False
+DebugEnabled - True or False
+Count - # of MQTT Topics
+MQTT_Finish - Ture or False
 Email - True or False
+MailDay - Day of Week email sent
+MailDayInfo - Defines values for MailDay
-LastReadTime - Time of last MQTT post
+Time - Time of last MQTT post
-Level (in) - Level of salt in inches from bottom of tank
+Level - Level of salt in inches from bottom of tank
-Percent (%) - Percentage full of salt
+Percent - Percentage full of salt
+BottomLv - Just above water level
+lvBag - Inches per bag
+lvEmpty - Inches from top considered empty
+lvFull - level considered full
+lvTop - Top of tank from bottom

 ## Change Log
 4/8/2020